deegree/deegree3/deegree-tools/README.txt

-= deegree 3 tools =
+= deegree-tools =

-This is a list of the dependencies of the deegree 3 tools module.

 @author last edited by: $Author$
 @version $Revision$, $Date$

 == modules ===

-This part describes all deegree 3 modules that the tools module depends on:
+This part describes all modules that this module depends on:

 - deegree-core
 - deegree-services

 == libraries ==

-This part describes all libraries the tools module depends on.
+This part describes all libraries that this module depends on.
 If you use one of these libs please add your package to the "Used for:" list.

 NOTE: Necessary libraries that are also used by one of the dependent modules are not listed here again.